The dangers of fake alcohol

 It is illegal to distil and sell alcohol to the public in the UK without a license from HM Revenue & Customs (HMRC).2

-Properly produced and certified alcoholic drinks are made with ethanol – alcohol that’s safe to drink in moderation.
-But fake alcoholic drinks can be produced using other cheaper types of alcohol which can have serious adverse effects on your health.
+Properly produced and certified alcoholic drinks are made with ethanol – this is a type of alcohol that’s associated with lowest risk if drunk within the UK CMOs' low risk guidelines.
+But fake alcoholic drinks can be produced using other types of alcohol, which may have even more serious, adverse effects on your health.